 After spending countless hours preparing for and executing an event, the last thing you want is for the banquet check process to fall through the cracks.
-Below is an explanation of what to include in your banquet checks, as well as a free template to help you get started.
+Below is an explanation of what to include in your banquet checks, as well as a banquet check free downloadable template to help you get started.

 What is a Banquet Check?